working-group-two/webrtc-genai-demo/voicebot/README.md

 ## Troubleshooting

 You need to ensure you are on a VoIP-friendly network.
 That is, UDP traffic must be allowed to pass through the network.

+Otherwise, you may experience that the call is picked up but no audio is heard.